EliKeith404/code-challenges/README.md

 <!-- TO-DO -->
 <h2>To-do 📒</h2>

-- [ ] Expand to different languages
+- [x] Expand to different languages
+- [x] Organize into folders based on date
 - [ ] Organize into folders based on language

 <!-- CONTACT -->